 As your marketers execute drip campaigns that build interest among prospects, your sales reps will want to know the moment when a prospect qualifies for a sales conversation.

-For example, once the apps are integrated and the data is moving between them in real time, sales reps can learn exactly when a prospect’s lead score reaches a level at which they’re sales-ready.
-The appropriate rep can then contact the prospect quickly, and in doing so, be more successful in their outreach.
+For example, once the apps are integrated and lead data is synced between the two, a sales rep can learn when a prospect’s lead score reaches a level at which they’re sales-ready.
+That rep can then contact the prospect quickly, and in doing so, be more successful in their outreach.

 Once a candidate signs their offer letter, your organization will want to move quickly in setting them up with the appropriate tools and equipment.
 Why?
 Because it ensures that the new hire can hit the ground running on their first day, and it can leave them with a positive first impression of your organization.

-To that end, you can integrate a human resources information system (HRIS) and a recruiting tool.
-You can then build a simple workflow where once a candidate is marked as hired in the recruiting tool, their profile gets created in the HRIS.
+To help facilitate a high-performing onboarding experience, you can integrate a human resources information system (HRIS) and a recruiting tool, and then build a data flow where once a candidate is marked as hired in the recruiting tool, their profile gets created in the HRIS.

 Obviously, there are several more steps that need to be taken once the new hire’s profile gets created in your HRIS—and an end-to-end workflow automation can help tackle them.
 But this, in and of itself, saves your team time and it moves you one step closer to onboarding the new hire successfully.

-As your organization grows its client base, it’ll become increasingly difficult to keep tabs on individual clients and their invoices.
+As your organization grows its client base, it can become more difficult to keep tabs on individual invoices.

 There’s a number of reasons why application integration is valuable for your organization.
 Here are just a few that are worth highlighting: